 Future of Privacy Forum, National Education Association Call for Review of Mandatory Video Policies in Online Learning

 The Future of Privacy Forum (FPF) and National Education Association (NEA) today released new recommendations for the use of video conferencing platforms in online learning.
-The recommendations ask schools and districts to reconsider mandatory video requirements […]
+The recommendations ask schools and districts to reconsider mandatory video requirements that create unique privacy and equity risks for students, including increased data collection, an implied lack of trust, and conflating students’ school and home lives. […]

 We are thrilled to announce two new members of FPF’s Youth & Education Privacy team.
-The new staff – Karsen Bailey and Bailey Sanchez – will help expand FPF’s technical […]
+The new staff – Karsen Bailey and Bailey Sanchez – will help expand FPF’s technical assistance and training, resource creation and distribution, and state and federal legislative tracking.
+You can read more about Karsen and Bailey below.
+Please join us […]

-The Future of Privacy Forum (FPF) and 23 other education, healthcare, disability rights, data protection, and civil liberties organizations today released Education During a Pandemic: Principles for Student Data Privacy […]
+The Future of Privacy Forum (FPF) and 23 other education, healthcare, disability rights, data protection, and civil liberties organizations today released Education During a Pandemic: Principles for Student Data Privacy and Equity (available here).
+The Principles offer 10 guiding recommendations for schools as they rely on new technologies and data to facilitate remote, in-person, or […]

 Although the Commission stated that the revisions “don’t raise new policy issues,” companies collecting or managing data from children under 13 should be aware of several significant changes and clarifications to the FAQs.